-Descriptions for our regular workshop classes (taught by Denny) appear below.
+Descriptions for a number of workshop classes (taught by Denny) appear below.
 Classes taught by guest teachers appear under Guest Teachers & Classes.
 Questions?
 Contact Denny at email@example.com.
-Note: Not all of the classes listed below are currently on the schedule.
-If you are interested in a class not currently on the schedule, contact Denny to schedule it.
+Note: If you are interested in a class not currently on the schedule, contact Denny to schedule it.

 DESCRIPTIONS FOR CLASSES:

 Open Studio Days are an opportunity to come in and work independently on your own personal project.
 You have access to all of Denny’s mosaic and glass tools, stamps, stencils, gelli pads, Cricut machine, glass grinder, mat cutter and more.
 Work at the shop and make the mess here and not at home.
 Free time, space, use of equipment.
 Charge varies if you plan to use any of Denny’s materials.